 Wood floor sanding is getting more and more popular home improvement service with every single day and with its popularity the rumours start to rotate around all people interested in the topic.
-Not exactly rumors, but definitely some false statements, experience that does not work in all situations, or generally said – myths, no matter how you call them, wood floor sanding myths are here to bring some misunderstanding to the entire topic, but we are here to bust these myths and help you understand sanding better.
+Not exactly rumours, but definitely some false statements, an experience that does not work in all situations, or generally said – myths, no matter how you call them, wood floor sanding myths are here to bring some misunderstanding to the entire topic, but we are here to bust these myths and help you understand sanding better.
 Organise and manage a service that is not overwhelming and stressful at all and, finally, helps you find out that sanding is not necessarily all dust, nerves and wasted time.

 Here are the four most popular myths you may hear about sanding:

 Well, it used to be like that many decades ago, but gone are the days when sanding and wood floor recovery was a super messy and dusty service that left people with no other choice but clean, clean and clean all week long.
 With today’s innovations and advanced equipment and methods offered on the sanding market, the service is almost completely free of dust.
 Modern sanding machines are collecting excessive dust along the process and in the worst case, you can be left with 5 to 10% of the entire dust to deal with, which is not much and not that bad at all considering what it used to be in the past.

 Removing skirting, opening up all windows and taping up all doors